When should a department complete the Departmental Student Payments form?

 b.
 Other expense accounts associated with student aid payments that are not paid by departments can be located in the Expense Account Dictionary here.
 In general, the account description for these expense accounts should begin with “Stdnt Aid”.

-In the Financial Aid system, all accounting transactions are represented by a unit of work called an Item Type, which represents the credit and debit side of a transaction.
-An Item Type is a static 12 - digit number that always represents the same transaction.
-This means that if you routinely pay a student a scholarship from Department 032104-120, for example, the same Item Type which represents that transaction will be used every time.
-You can provide Financial Aid either with the known Item Type or with the chartfields (DeptID/Fund/Project).
+In the Campus Solutions system, all accounting transactions are represented by a unit of work called an item type.
+An item type represents the credit and debit side of a transaction and is a static 12-digit number that always represents the same transaction.
+This means that if you routinely pay a student a scholarship from Department 032104-120, for example, the same item type representing that transaction will be used every time.
+You can provide either the known item type or the chartfields (DeptID/Fund/Project) when completing the Departmental Student Payment Form.

 What are “Qualified Tuition and Related Expenses”?